Make money make sense

 There are several reasons why people choose to switch their main bank account.

-Higher interest rates came next, chosen by 37% of respondents.
-For example, First Direct - which featured among the top gainers - offers a regular saver paying 7%, while Nationwide offers 6.5%.
+This was followed by customer service, which was chosen by 37% of respondents.
+Next was higher interest rates at 34%.
+For example, Nationwide – which was the top gainer – offers a regular saver paying 6.5%, while Santander's regular saver offers 5%.

 Banks and building societies often offer cash or other perks to new customers who make a full switch from their existing current account.